TeamEpicProjects/Traffic-Surveillance-System/Prasant_Kumar/README.md

-# This folder contains assignments, and models trained using YOLO using OpemCV and Pytorch
+# This folder contains assignments, and models trained using YOLO using OpenCV and Pytorch